BurgerZ/weather_m8_legal/terms-of-use.md

 ### 3. Information Collected

-The app does not collect or store any personal information such as location or IP address.
-It only maintains **anonymous request logs** (app version and OS version) to ensure compatibility and improve performance.
-These logs are cleared after **7 days**.
+The app does not collect or store any kind of information.

 ### 4. Subscriptions